 In the commercial fishery, rock lobster are harvested using baited pots.
 Total commercial catch of rock lobsters has remained stable between 1990-91 and 2014-15, albeit catches have fluctuated within individual QMAs.

 The rock lobster fishery also supports important recreational and customary catches.

-The National Rock Lobster Management Group (NRLMG) is the primary advisor to the Minister for Primary Industries on catch limit, regulatory and other management actions that apply specifically to rock lobster fisheries.
-The NRLMG is a national-level, multi-stakeholder group comprising representatives of customary, recreational and commercial fishing sectors and the Ministry for Primary Industries.
+The National Rock Lobster Management Group (NRLMG) is the primary advisor to the Minister for Fisheries on catch limits, regulatory and other management actions that apply specifically to rock lobster fisheries.
+The NRLMG is a national-level, multi-stakeholder group comprising representatives of customary, recreational and commercial fishing sectors and Fisheries New Zealand.
 Every year the NRLMG considers the results from stock assessments and the operation of management procedures.
 These determine whether catch limit changes are required for the upcoming fishing year to ensure the sustainable use of the rock lobster resource.